| | | |

 • Cards/games (some huts have a deck of cards.
 We brought cards and a cribbage board and were very happy we did.
 There can be a lot of downtime!)

 Are you planning a San Juan Hut System Telluride To Moab trip?
 What questions do you still have?
-If you’ve already done a San Juan Hut bike trip, what tips can you share?
+Is this a trip you’d like to do?
 Leave a comment below!

 Similar Posts